Summerhill Township man sentenced to prison for terroristic threats linked to dispute with neighbor

 Jul.
 20—EBENSBURG — A Summerhill Township man was sentenced to prison in Cambria County court on Tuesday over what the judge described as a "Hatfields and McCoys dispute" between neighbors.

-Sidney Schoenfeld, 70, was sentenced to 6 to 23 months in the Cambria County Prison and 36 months of probation by Judge Patrick T. Kiniry on Tuesday after he was convicted on two counts of terroristic threats by Kiniry last month after a nonjury trial.
+Sidney Schoenfeld, 70, was sentenced to six to 23 months in the Cambria County Prison and 36 months of probation by Judge Patrick T. Kiniry after he was convicted on two counts of terroristic threats by Kiniry last month after a nonjury trial.

 Shoenfeld told the judge that he had done bad things in his life but had done good things, too.
 He noted that he volunteered and also cited his prior military service.

-District Attorney Gregory Neugebauer argued that house arrest would not be appropriate since the nature of the incident that led to charges against Shoenfeld was a dispute between next-door neighbors.
+District Attorney Gregory Neugebauer argued that house arrest would not be appropriate since the nature of the incident that led to charges against Schoenfeld was a dispute between next-door neighbors.

 The neighbor testified during that he and his wife feel unsafe and uncomfortable in their own home due to Schoenfeld's presence.